oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add `message` to the list of required properties.

+- [Issue #285](https://github.com/oasis-tcs/sarif-spec/issues/285): "Provide a mechanism to associate a result with an invocation."

+    In the `resultProvenance` object:

+    - Add an `invocationIndex` property of type `integer`, optional.

 - [Issue #288](https://github.com/oasis-tcs/sarif-spec/issues/288): "ruleConfiguration.defaultLevel should not contain an 'open' value"

     In the `ruleConfiguration` object: